Draper Chair in American History · University of Connecticut

 Feminism Abolition Slavery

-Associate Professor of Political Science and International Relations and Univeristy Honors Program Academic Advisor · Loyola Marymount University
+Associate Professor of Political Science and International Relations and Associate Director of University Honors Program · Loyola Marymount University

 Bellarmine College of Liberal Arts